acsermely/veracy.app/README.md

 # Veracy App

-> Veracy is a privacy focused socila platform bulit with decentalized technologies.
+> Veracy is a privacy focused social platform built with decentralized technologies.

+## Features

-## Permanent
+### Permanent Storage

 Veracy uses Arweave under the hood to store your posts and prevent censorship.
-For media content the platform has its own decentralized content distribution newtork.
+For media content the platform has its own decentralized content distribution network.

-## 100% Profit
+### 100% Profit

 Pay a one-time registration fee and take 100% of the profits.
-Veracy uses peer-to-peer transactions on Arweave for content monetzation.
+Veracy uses peer-to-peer transactions on Arweave for content monetization.

-## Privacy
+### Privacy

 You only need a crypto wallet to use all the features on Veracy.
 No personal data is collected and user related data is stored primarily on-device.
+(Exceptions are Images, Feedback and Public Keys for authentication)

-## Decentralized
+### Decentralized

 Everyone can run a [Veracy Content Node](https://github.com/acsermely/veracy.server) and connect to the existing network.
 You can store your media content on your own server, or use a node you trust.

-# Setup

-Run locally:
+## Development

 ```sh
 npm i
 npm run dev
 ```

-## Run everyting locally:
+### Run everyting locally:

 1. Clone [Veracy Content Node](https://github.com/acsermely/veracy.server) and [test-arlocal-node](https://github.com/acsermely/test-arlocal-node)